 Today, most people who believe in the historicity of the Genesis account seem to assume that the Ark is on modern Mount Ararat.
 There have been multiple alleged sightings of the Ark on Mount Ararat since 1800.
 Some claim that the ark is whole, others that it is broken up.
 According to some, it is smooth, to others, there are visible wood planks.
 The list goes on.
 It has, or does not have, a huge door in the side, a catwalk, and a boat-shaped bow.
 It is any variety of colors.

-However, problems exist with many of the Ark sightings.
+However, Habermehl points out, problems exist with many of the Ark sightings.
 For some, closer inspection revealed that the object in question was not the Ark after all.
 Since Mount Ararat is a volcano, it features large blocks of basalt.
 These are frequently mistaken for the Ark, since, when seen at a distance, they can resemble a large ship.
 Many alleged Ark sightings turn out to be nothing more than one of these rock formations.

 In other instances, the researchers could not find the object to examine it closer.
 Sometimes, photographs were lost, or the person who claimed to see the Ark was proven to be an unreliable witness.
 In some instances, witnesses disappeared or died.
-Many explorers have claimed to see, or even touch, the ark without offering any proof at all.
+Many explorers have claimed to see, or even touch, the Ark without offering any proof at all.

 Potentially Credible Sightings

-However, despite the problems with many of the alleged Ark sighting stories, there are some Ark sightings that require serious consideration.
-These include statements by some reasonably reliable witnesses who have claimed to have seen wooden structures on Mount Ararat.
+However, despite the problems with many of the alleged Ark sighting stories, Habermehl proposes there are some Ark sightings that require serious consideration.
+These include statements by some reasonably reliable witnesses who have claimed to see wooden structures on Mount Ararat.
 Habermehl suggests that while these structures exist on Mount Ararat, they likely date to the “Medieval Warm Period,” a period of warmer temperature that lasted from 900 to 1300 AD.
 At this time, trees grew on the now treeless Mount Ararat.
 These trees would have provided wood to build structures on the mountain.
 Later, when the climate cooled down, ice would have formed, causing the inhabitants to abandon the area.
 Perhaps these structures were monasteries built to commemorate the mountain associated with the Ark.

 Places Where the Ark Has Been “Found”